Coffee Chocolate Chip Cookies with Cardamom & a Pacari Chocolate Giveaway

 Coffee Chocolate Chip Cookies with Cardamom

-Middle Easter Flavours
+Middle Eastern Flavours

 Those of you who read my blog regularly will know that I have developed a relatively recent penchant for the combined flavours of chocolate coffee and cardamom.
 It’s a sophisticated flavour profile with spicy citrusy accents and rich bitter notes.
 I reckoned the combination would work well in these coffee chocolate chip cookies – and they did.